 - Our tea/coffee services will not be available.

 - The health and safety of our patients and staff remains our primary focus during this time, so all of the protocols we have put in place are in the interest of all parties.

 - If you are in a high risk category and we feel it is best for you to be treated in a different environment then we will give you recommendations on what to do and where to go.

 - We request that you please come alone to your appointment if possible, unless a support person is required in which we would limit this to ONE PERSON.

-- We request that you arrive as close to your appointment time as possible and remain in your vehicle or near our front entrance to the clinic, to ensure we can appropriately physically distance people entering our building.
+- We request that you arrive as close to your appointment time as possible.

 - When contacting us for an appointment please provide as much detail as possible to our reception staff in order for us to triage your dental needs.
 This includes timely return of any documentation and information that we request to be sent to us prior to your appointment.